loveshbaya/template-app/README.md

 ![Product](https://s3.amazonaws.com/creativetim_bucket/products/490/original/opt_soft_ui_react_native_thumbnail.jpg)

-Soft UI React Native is a fully coded app template built over [React Native](https://facebook.github.io/react-native/?ref=creativetim) and [Expo](https://expo.io/?ref=creativetim) to allow you to create powerful and beautiful e-commerce mobile applications.
-We have redesigned all the usual components in-house to make it look like Soft UI's KIT, minimalistic and easy to use.
+PayMe React Native is a fully coded app template built over [React Native](https://facebook.github.io/react-native/?ref=creativetim) and [Expo](https://expo.io/?ref=creativetim) to allow you to create powerful and beautiful e-commerce mobile applications.
+We have redesigned all the usual components in-house to make it look like PayMe's KIT, minimalistic and easy to use.

-Start your development with a Design System for React Native inspired by Soft UI KIT.
-If you like Soft UI's KIT, you will love this react native app template!
+Start your development with a Design System for React Native inspired by PayMe KIT.
+If you like PayMe's KIT, you will love this react native app template!
 It features a huge number of components and screens built to fit together and look amazing.

 ### FULLY CODED COMPONENTS

-Soft UI React Native features over 100 variations of components like buttons, inputs, cards, navigations etc, giving you the freedom of choosing and combining.
+PayMe React Native features over 100 variations of components like buttons, inputs, cards, navigations etc, giving you the freedom of choosing and combining.
 All components can take variations in colour, that you can easily modify inside our theme file.

 You will save a lot of time going from prototyping to full-functional code, because all elements are implemented.
 We wanted the design process to be seamless, so switching from image to the real page is very easy to do.

 ### Components & Cards
-Soft UI React Native comes packed with a large number of components and cards.
+PayMe React Native comes packed with a large number of components and cards.
 Putting together a mobile app has never been easier than matching together different components.
 From the profile screen to a settings screen, you can easily customise and build your screens.
 We have created multiple options for you to put together and customise into pixel perfect screens.

 View [all components here](https://demos.creative-tim.com/soft-ui-react-native/).